lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     Otherwise, the Rule MUST be disregarded.

     This specification does not prevent multiple Rules from matching the above steps and therefore being valid for use.
-    Whether multiple valid Rules is allowed or not, and what to do in the case of multiple valid Rules, is left to the implementation.
+    Whether multiple valid Rules are allowed or not and what to do in the case of multiple valid Rules are left to the implementation.
-    A long as the same Rule set is installed at both ends, this degree of freedom does not constitute an interoperability issue.
+    As long as the same Rule set is installed at both ends, this degree of freedom does not constitute an interoperability issue.

   * If no valid compression Rule is found, then the header MUST be sent in its entirety